 Arch-Enemy: Asha the Assassin decides he has some kind of blood vendetta with Iji after she first beats him.
 Iji isn't quite as murderous about it, unless Asha kills Dan.
 Even if Dan survives she's still furious at him and determined to make sure that he's never a threat to Dan again.
 Skipping the last fight with Asha leaves him so very upset and completely humiliated that he commits suicide, as he's turned into the laughingstock of the assassins.

-Artificial Stupidity: Komato Annihilators are not very bright creatures. they will shoot Splintergun shots at the wall if you're above them, even when they're next to it.
-This actually is sometimes necessary to get into a hidden area.
+Artificial Stupidity: Komato Annihilators are not very bright.
+They will happily fire Splintergun shots into walls if you're above them, even when they're in point-blank range (at which point they start damaging themselves).
+This is sometimes necessary to get into hidden areas.

 Authority Equals Asskicking: The higher-ranked Komato are the ones who get the best equipment; the best troopers get Berserker cybernetics and training, the best Berserkers get stuck into Annihilator exoskeletons.
 The Tasen appear to work the same way.